Back to blogUpdated · 30 min read

 General wear and tear

-Any loss or damage to your stuff as the result of day-to-day use is not covered.
+Any loss or damage to your stuff as a result of day-to-day use is not covered.
 For example, you will not be covered if the material on your couch is worn through from old age or your refrigerator stops working because it's just old and needs to be replaced.

 If your dog chews the couch